 A new perspective on seeing energy resources as a non-traditional security measure is presented by Prof. Akiko Yamanaka.
-She highlighted that the instability of energy resources can inflict a threat to the national security.
-In some cases, the scope of impact created by mismanagement of energy is even larger to include neighbouring countries such as might happen in the case of atomic energy.
+She highlighted that the instability of energy resources could inflict a threat to the national security.
+In some cases, the scope of impact created by mismanagement of energy is even larger to include neighboring countries such as might happen in the case of atomic energy.
 Meanwhile, cooperation between countries can enhance the development of energy technologies.
 Therefore, she is campaigning on establishing international cooperation on developing alternative energy, formulating regional energy policy, promoting international comprehension of the safety of atomic energy generation, and also encouraging the role of United Nations (UN) in the energy sector.
-Her speech is closed with a reference to Aristoteles: “It is more difficult to organise peace than to win a war, but the fruits of victory will be lost if the peace is not organised” – “So,” she concluded by saying that, “let’s work, and work together”.
+Her speech is closed with reference to Aristoteles: “It is more difficult to organize peace than to win a war, but the fruits of victory will be lost if the peace is not organized” – “So,” she concluded by saying that, “let’s work, and work together.”